joydityapaul/IMDB-top-movies-Web-Scrapping/README.md

 ##Web Scrapping using Beautiful Soup library

-This Python program extracts top IMDB movies of all time and create excel sheet containing them
+This Python program extracts top IMDB movies of all time and create Excel Sheet containing all the information.